Onchopristis

 Onchopristis is an extinct genus of sclerorhynchoid, or sawskate, from the Cretaceous of North Africa, Europe, North America, and potentially South America.
-It contains two valid species, O. numida and O. dunklei, though some researchers argue that both may be considered a single taxon with variation in morphology caused by a wide geographical range.
+The genus contains two valid species, O. numida and O. dunklei, though some researchers argue that both may be considered a single taxon with variation in morphology caused by a wide geographical range.
 Specimens of Onchopristis have been discovered in coastal and fluvial deposits dated from the Barremian to the Cenomanian ages (~125-94 mya), making this genus one of the oldest known sclerorhynchoids.

 Discovery and naming

-In 1905, the French paleontologist Émile Haug named Gigantichthys numidus based fragmentary rostral denticles from the Continental intercalaire of Algeria, and named Platyspondylus foureaui based on vertebrae from the same formation.
+In 1905, the French paleontologist Émile Haug named Gigantichthys numidus based on fragmentary rostral denticles from the Continental intercalaire of Algeria, and named Platyspondylus foureaui based on vertebrae from the same formation.
 Articulated specimens have confirmed that the rostral denticles and vertebrae belong to the same species.
 In 1917, Ernst Stromer assigned "G". numidus to a new genus Onchopristis, derived from the Ancient Greek ónkos (ὄγκος, 'barb') and prístis (πρίστις, 'saw' or 'sawfish').
 Although the spelling "Onchopristis numidus" is commonly used for the type species, Greenfield (2021) suggested that this is grammatically incorrect and emended it to O. numida.

 Figure from a 1925 paper by Ernst Stromer on Onchopristis and Stomatosuchus.
 No. 5 is a rostrum, or saw, from the former.

 Oral teeth from the Bahariya Formation of Egypt were named Squatina aegyptiaca by Stromer in 1927, and were later renamed as the separate genus Sechmetia by Christa Werner in 1989.
 Again, articulated specimens confirmed that these teeth belong to O. numida.
 In 1935, Wilhelm Weiler named Peyeria libyca for what he thought were sawfish rostral denticles from the Bahariya Formation.
 An associated specimen of Ischyrhiza mira, a close relative of Onchopristis, indicates that "Peyeria" were actually dermal denticles from O. numida.
 In 2003, two incomplete rostral denticles, measuring 8.15 mm and 12.65 mm respectively, were referred to as Onchopristis cf. O. numida from the Alcântara Formation of Brazil, but were unfigured.

 A second valid species from the Woodbine Formation of Texas, Onchopristis dunklei, was named by Charles McNulty, Jr. and Bob Slaughter in 1962.
 O. dunklei is also known from the Cenomanian of Spain and France, and from the Albian of Tunisia based on incomplete material.
 In 1971, John Thurmond named the subspecies O. dunklei praecursor, but it is probably not distinct from O. dunklei.